 - Lunch prices range from $8-$15

-In the back they have a couple pool tables near the bar so you can partake in some pool if you feel so inclined.
-The bathrooms themselves have some awesome paintings on the doors and insides as well.
+In the back, they have a couple of pool tables near the bar so you can partake in some pool if you feel so inclined.
+The bathrooms themselves have some impressive paintings on the doors and insides as well.

-I have to say the mac and cheese may be the best I have ever had as it was so rich and flavorful.
-A super unique taste.
-The tri tip sandwich was great as well with a really good BBQ sauce to dip it in and onions on top.
+I have to say the mac and cheese may be the best I have ever had, as it was so rich and flavorful — a super unique taste.
+The tri-tip sandwich was great as well, with a delicious BBQ sauce to dip it in and onions on top.

-My mom got the BLT with cheesy fries, which is like a cheesy potato, she liked it a lot as well and I imagine you really can’t go wrong with the options here.
-Also, the drinks come in big mason jars which I love as it keeps them from constantly needing refills.
+My mom got the BLT with cheesy fries, which is like a cheesy potato, she liked it a lot as well, and I imagine you really can’t go wrong with the options here.
+Also, the drinks come in big mason jars, which I love as it keeps them from continually needing refills.

-This place is really a fun experience.
-After eating you can even walk through the replica main street that makes up Pioneertown.
+I have been back many times since my initial review and this place is always a fun experience.
+After eating, you can even walk through the replica main street that makes up Pioneertown.
 Now while it is pretty out-of-the-way for most people, if you are heading to Joshua Tree it is a great place to stop for lunch or dinner.
 Check it out and let me know what you think in the comments.